VictorLira-DEV/Delivery-simulator/README.md

 ## :mag:  About

 in this application the user can order his Pizza, soda, pizza size , then the aplication displays the user's order simultaneously.
-I've this functionality by using vanilla Javascript.
-I've created a form validation to ensure that all fields are correctly filled.
+I've done this functionality by using vanilla Javascript.and I created a form validation to ensure that all fields are correctly filled.
 100% responsive.

 ---